 Recruitment is an ongoing daily activity that is essential for any company.
-Because with the turnover of employees, job openings are created.
-Like the other HR processes, the recruitment process itself comprises many steps like finding candidates, referring CVs, calling them, interviewing them, and selecting the promising one.
-These steps can be challenging for HR.
+Because of the turnover of employees, job openings are created.
+Similar to the other HR responsibilities, the recruitment process itself comprises many steps like finding candidates, referring CVs, calling them, interviewing them, and selecting the promising one.
+These steps can be challenging.
 But do you ever think about what an employer can ask and what questions employers cannot ask during an interview process?

 Are these questions enough to test the talent of the candidate?
 What if I ask an unnecessary question that can hurt the emotional quotient of the candidate?